Ericsson/dataplanebook/_sources/glossary.rst.txt

       interfaces external to the network function (e.g., for configuration or observability).

+   Critical section
+      Critical section (also known as *critical region*) is a section of the program which cannot be executed by more than one thread in parallel.
+This may be achived by means of a lock.

+   Domain logic
+      Domain logic, also known as *business logic*, is the part of a program that directly correspond to it's core function.
+For a network stack, it's the part the implements the protocol processing logic.
+For example, in an IP stack generating a ICMP Time Exceeded when the Time to Live (TTL) has reached 0 is domain logic.
+The part of the stack responsible to retrieve the packet via the Ethernet driver is not.

    DPU
       A Data Processing Unit (DPU) is processor designed for data plane applications.
 A DPU is built around a complex of